This page last updated on Sep 29, 2023.

 We’re not going to get it right all the time.
 When that situation arises, we’ll do our best to hold space for those disagreements and that discourse, while trying to maintain a level of respect and not allowing for harmful or inflammatory language.

-We know we will probably say or do the wrong thing.
-Our commitment to you is to show up humbly, and ready for correction.
-We will do our very best to practice non-defensiveness, to listen even when it’s hard, and to apologize sincerely when we’ve caused unintentional harm.
+We know we will continue to make missteps due to gaps in our knowledge and the limited lens of our privilege.
+Our commitment to you is to show up humbly, and open to correction.
+We will do our very best to practice non-defensiveness, to provide context when needed so you know the people you're learning from are actively engaged in these shared values, to listen even when it’s hard, and to apologize sincerely when we’ve caused harm.